makhshari/makhshari/README.md

    * Check out my paper 🤓: [On The Effect of Graph Representation of Source Code in Bug Detection](https://people.ece.ubc.ca/amirosein/files/graphStudy.pdf)
    * And my tool ⚒️: [Graph Neural Network for Javascript Source Code](https://github.com/msintaha/BugClassificationWithGNN)

-***
-*BUT*, I'm always on a mission to learn something new..
+**BUT**, I'm always on a mission to learn something new..
  # What I'm learning 'now'? 🌱
- * System Design: Load balancers and Design Patterns for Microservices
+ * System Design: Load balancers and Design Patterns for Microservices...
- * Programming Languages: Ruby and Go
+ * Programming Languages: Ruby and Go...
- * Testing: How to test distributed and cloud-based systems
+ * Testing: How to test distributed and cloud-based systems...

-Reach out to me if you wish to collaborate with me in my area of interests or if you want to learn these skills too!
+Reach out to me if you wish to collaborate with me or if you want to learn these skills too!

-***
  # How to reach me?

  [My Linkedin](https://www.linkedin.com/in/makhshari/)